leedavi/DNNpackager/README.md

 echo off
 set mpath = "C:\Nevoweb\Websites\www.dnnrocket.com\Install\DesktopModules\DNNrocketModules\RocketEcommerce"
 set bpath = "C:\Nevoweb\Websites\www.dnnrocket.com\Install\bin"
-C:\Nevoweb\Projects\Utils\DNNpackager\bin\netcoreapp3.1\DNNpackager.exe %1 %mpath% %2 %bpath% %3
+"C:\Program Files (x86)\Nevoweb\DNNpackager\DNNpackager.exe" %1 %mpath% %2 %bpath% %3

 ```

+This BAT file can then be called from the post build event in VS.  Different BAT files can be used for different websaite paths.

 Example of Post Build event in VS, which runs the BAT file:
 ```

-$(ProjectDir)\Installation\Dist\www.dnnrocket.com.bat  $(ProjectDir) $(ProjectDir)$(OutDir) $(ConfigurationName)
+$(ProjectDir)\Installation\Dist\www.dnnrocket.com.bat  $(ProjectDir) $(TargetDir) $(ConfigurationName)

 ```

 Copy to Working Folder
 ----------------------

 If ONLY the $(ProjectDir) argument is passed to DNNpacker, a DNN install will be created.
+You can associate the .dnnpack extension with DNNpackager, you can then double click on the .dnnpack file to build the installation.

-However, if more arguments as passed DNNpackager can move files from your repo working area to your dev website area.
+If more arguments are passed DNNpackager can move files from your repo working area to your dev website area.
 This will allow you to create only 1 GIT repo on you dev machine.
-Different BAT file can be created for different websites.

-Files form the working area will be copied to the website folders.
+Files from the working area will be copied to the website folders.

 A $(ProjectDir)\Installation folder should always be created.